tuya-cloudcutter/lightleak/README.md

   port: 80
 ```

 This will then allow you to manually upload the CustomAP firmware.
+Just be aware that you will **not** be able to OTA flash the device back after this.

 Once installed, check that the LightleakIdle AP is visible before proceeding but do not connect to it.